 6.2.2.4 Mid-Session Sending No Data RTCP Test

-Purpose: [Describes what is tested].
+Purpose: Test if the content of Sender Reports sent after ceasing to send RTP packets correctly reflect that RTP is no longer sent, and that RTCP transmission is changed to instead issue Receiver Reports at an appropriate time after RTP packet transmission was stopped.

 Status: Mandatory

 Preconditions: 1) The system under test has passed tests 6.2.2.1 and 6.2.2.3.
-2) The system under test is possible to control dynamically during an ongoing RTP session to turn sending of RTP packets on and off, while keeping the RTP session.
+2) The system under test is possible to control dynamically (e.g. directly through proprietary interfaces or via test instrument signalling) during an ongoing RTP session to turn sending of RTP packets on and off, while keeping the RTP session.

 Test procedure: 1) Set the system under test to send RTP packets.
 2) Observe the system under test output until at least one RTCP Sender Report is sent.
 3) Set the system under test to not send RTP packets.
 4) Observe the system under test output.

-Stop condition: Three RTCP packets are sent after step 3 in the test procedure.
+Stop condition: At least three RTCP packets are sent after step 3 in the test procedure.

-Pass criteria: The following will be fulfilled after step 3 in the test procedure: 1) No RTP packets are sent.
+Pass criteria: The following is fulfilled after step 3 in the test procedure: 1) No RTP packets are sent.
 2) The first two RTCP packets sent contain Sender Reports with identical sender information in sender's packet count and sender's octet count.
 3) The third RTCP packet sent contains a Receiver Report.

 Comments: The test result is agnostic to RTP packets being received by the system under test or not.
 IETF RFC 3550 section 6.4 specifies to send a Sender Report if RTP was sent during this RTCP reporting interval or the previous one, otherwise a Receiver Report is sent.
 The two Sender Reports contain identical sender information in sender's packet count and sender's octet count since no packets were sent during the latter reporting period.